You will learn

 Before you begin

-Web chat is a feature of Customer Hub, which is a signed-in consumer experience you can link with Shopify's customer accounts functionality.
-To add web chat functionality, you must first enable the Customer Hub feature in Klaviyo
+Web chat is a feature of the Customer Hub, an onsite interface that connects your Shopify customer accounts with streamlined service.
+To use web chat, you must first enable the Customer Hub feature in your Klaviyo account.

 Learn more about Customer Hub.